 We never use the word ‘wedding’ when booking these slots as English Heritage will quickly tell you they do not ‘host’ weddings, but if you use the word handfasting there are no further questions asked...

 To be sure of our availability I would suggest you book us immediately you have booked your English Heritage tickets, we would ask for 50% of our fee to save the date at this stage, with the balance due 28 days before the ceremony.

-English Heritage "rest" Stonehenge between October and November so ceremonies aren't available during those months.
+English Heritage "rest" Stonehenge exclusive access between October and November so ceremonies are available outer circle only during those months.
 We are delighted to be able to offer ceremonies within Avebury Stone Circle as a wonderful alternative.

 Can you provide other services?

 The short answer is yes, should you need a bouquet, let us know your requirements and we will obtain a price for you and arrange them for you, similarly we can make suggestions for nearby bed and breakfast, hotels, and potential wedding reception venues and suppliers.
 We can also make recommendations for transporting your entire wedding party from you accommodation to the stones.
 We have made extensive contacts over the years and love to share our knowledge.